"Hell is other people."

 The Attention Paradox: Interesting vs. Engaging

-Limited attention.
-“Interesting” defined by engagement metrics.
+The structure: Limited attention.
+"Interesting" defined by engagement metrics.
 Spectacular content generates immediate clicks.
 Substantive content requires effort, yields delayed understanding.
 Algorithms reward instant engagement.
 Deep work gets buried under viral noise.
 Everyone complains about shallow discourse while clicking on the next outrage.
+Why each actor is rational:

 - Content creators: - Make spectacular—it gets reach (survival)